dfo-pacific-science/dfo-salmon-ontology/docs/adr/002-schema-data-separation.md

 3. **Versioning**: Schema and data can have different versioning cycles
 4. **Interoperability**: Other systems can import just the schema

+## Alternatives Considered

+1. **Mixed Schema and Data**: Including instance data directly in the ontology file
+   - **Rejected**: Would create versioning conflicts, make the ontology file large and unwieldy, and reduce reusability

+2. **Data-Only Approach**: Creating separate ontology files for each dataset
+   - **Rejected**: Would lead to schema duplication and inconsistency across datasets

+3. **Embedded Examples**: Including extensive example data within the schema file
+   - **Rejected**: Would blur the line between schema and data, making it harder to identify the core ontology structure

 ## Consequences

 **Positive:**